alpha294/activity1/writing/reflection.md

 ### Performance

 Did the network's output make sense?
-How could you adjust weights or activation functions to improve accuracy?
+It made sensne How could you adjust weights or activation functions to improve accuracy?
 What did you notice about how small changes (e.g., weights) affect outcomes?